 Looking for a gift that won't be tossed aside a few days after the holidays?
 These affordable and educational boxes are the perfect option!
 Some of the included links are affiliate links.
 This won't cost you anything, but it will help me to purchase more of these products in the future.

 I am a chemistry teacher, science enthusiast, and mom to three curious kids.
 I was a virtual chemistry teacher through the pandemic, with two toddlers playing with molecular model kits at my feet.
-My now 5 year old loves learning about "mol-e-cools," and his sisters love anything that he's into.
+My now 6-year-old loves learning about "mol-e-cools," and his sisters love anything that he's into.
 The messier, the better!

 Needless to say, we are all about science in our house.
 Over the past year, we've tried every science kit on the market, and I want to share our favorites.

 What do I look for in a science kit?
 Science should be exciting.
 I'm a fan of the wow factor, and sometimes, attaining that involves making a mess.
 Don't like messes?
 I get it.
-I'll include the mess level with each review because the amount of time you spend on set-up and clean-up might determine which kit you want covering your kitchen table.
+I'll include the mess level with each review because the amount of time you spend on set-up and clean-up might determine which kit you want to cover your kitchen table.
 Connecting to that is the amount of parent involvement required.
-An independent activity for quiet time is very different from a full blown chemistry lab.
+An independent activity for quiet time is very different from a full-blown chemistry lab.

 Most Fun: Steve Spangler Science